-All residents are required to be employed full-time, pay rent of $105 per week, attend 90 Alcoholic or Narcotics Anonymous meetings in the first 90 days, then a minimum of five AA/NA meetings per week thereafter, obtain a sponsor, and adhere to all other rules and guidelines of the program.
+All residents are required to be employed full-time, pay treatment fees of $110 per week, attend 90 Alcoholic or Narcotics Anonymous meetings in the first 90 days, then a minimum of five AA/NA meetings per week thereafter, obtain a sponsor, and adhere to all other rules and guidelines of the program.

 All residents will receive individual and group counseling while in the program.

 Residents are assigned chores that rotate on a weekly basis.

 First priority for admission is for those who have completed a 28-30 day residential treatment program or state-certified program while incarcerated.
 You may call or write for additional information and/or an admission application.

 House managers and counseling staff provide individual counseling and assist residents in development of independent living skills so they can become abstinent, healthy and productive people.
 Shepherd's House program is divided into three phases designed to empower each man to take responsibility for his life.
 This is accomplished by facilitating recovery through full-time employment; attending 12-step meetings, individual, group and vocational counseling from a knowledgeable staff of treatment professionals; and giving each man the individual attention he requires as he moves forward on the path to sustained abstinence and recovery.

 Clients who graduate the Shepherds House program are eligible to rent one bedroom, furnished apartments at a reduced rate.
 This provides a safe and supportive environment for clients to continue to progress in their recovery after graduation.

 Do you know of someone that has a problem with chemical substances?